RESPONSIBILITIES AND EXPECTATIONS

 FOOD AND DRINK POLICY

 Food is not allowed past the Hong Kierkegaard Library entrance but covered or capped beverages are acceptable.
 No drinks of any kind are allowed in the Rare Book Room or when using Rare Book Room materials.
-If you wish to have a snack or a meal during your time at the Library, you are welcome to use the lounge located outside of the library.
+If you wish to have a snack or a meal during your time at the Library, you are welcome to use the break room in the lower level of the library.

 OFFICE SPACE AND STUDY AREAS

-The Kierkegaard Library contains several open study areas, as well as a couple offices open to academic use.
-The offices are equipped with desktop computers.
+The Kierkegaard Library contains several open study areas, as well as a couple cubicles that are open to academic use.
+The cubicles are equipped with desktop computers.
 Personal laptops are welcome and encouraged for use in the library.
-Excluding long-term scholars, offices cannot be reserved for overnight or long term use (pending extenuating circumstances).
-One of the offices will be reserved for the Kierkegaard House Foundation Fellow.
-The remaining offices are first come, first served.
-Books cannot be used to reserve office space.
-Any stacks of books left on study tables, office desks, etc. overnight will be reshelved the next morning.
+Excluding long-term scholars, cubicles cannot be reserved for overnight or long term use (pending extenuating circumstances).
+One of the cubicles will be reserved for the Kierkegaard House Foundation Fellow.
+The remaining cubicles are first come, first served.
+Books cannot be used to reserve cubicle space.
+Any stacks of books left on study tables, cubicle desks, etc. overnight will be reshelved the next morning.

 PHOTOCOPYING SCANNING POLICY